Repurposing a calendar frame – Make a tray!

 I had a hard time figuring out what to stencil this phrase on.
 I’ll confess, I even called over my crafty neighbor, Amy.
 I showed her the one thing it fit onto, my wooden calendar frame.

-I was commenting that I could display the framed phrase and she looked at me quizzically.
+She looked at me quizzically.
 Then she told me that it was a tray!
 How I didn’t see it initially, I don’t know!

 I love transforming things with spray paint!